sidravi1/sidravi1.github.io/_posts/2020-08-19-thompson-sampling-and-covid-surveillance.md

 ## Back to COVID testing

 We can now do Thompson sampling to figure out which wards to test in but there is one more complication.
 In step 5, we update the parameters for just the ward where we sampled.
-But since neighbouring wards are similar, this also tells something about those.
+But since neighbouring wards are similar, this also tells us something about those.
 We should really be updating their parameters as well.

 How do we do that?
 How similar are neighbouring wards really?
-We'll use our old friend gaussian processes (GPs) to non-paramterically figure this out for us.
+We'll use our old friend gaussian processes (GPs) to non-parametrically figure this out for us.

 ### Naive estimates